A story posted on The Oregonian’s website earlier today seems to make a joke about very serious and potentially dangerous driving behavior.

+Public opinion not based on facts.
 The Oregonian published two letters in today’s paper that allow a falsehood to go unchecked and that further perpetuate the incorrect notion harbored by many readers of that publication that bike-related spending by the City of Portland is both bad policy and out of control (neither of which are … Read more

 Sunday’s front page.
 On Sunday, The Oregonian published a major front page story on the issue of driver fatigue at TriMet.
 The report was the result of an eight month investigation into driving records and the findings are quite disconcerting to say the least.
 As someone who regularly shares the road just inches from buses … Read more

 “Cars — in whatever their future form may be — are here to stay.
 But so are bikes, transit and walking.”— Op-ed in The Oregonian A strange thing happened after Metro released a major new household travel survey last month.
 Despite the survey showing big increases in the rate of bicycle and transit use for … Read more

 On Monday, I tried to share the truth behind The Oregonian’s extremely misleading “Portland’s Road to Ruin” article.
 That story, written by Beth Slovic and edited by Michelle Brence, has led many of its readers to believe that the Portland Bureau of Transportation was so focused on building “bike routes” they wouldn’t do any street … Read more